freddiejbawden/intel8080-emulator/README.md

 ## Running Space Invaders

-To run Space Invaders you'll need to provide a ROM, the rom generally comes in 4 parts:
+To run Space Invaders you'll need to provide a ROM, the ROM generally comes in 4 parts:

 ```
 invaders.e